Milenski1987/SoftUni-Python-Basics-Course/README.md

 ## Python Basics 09.2024

-In this repository there are my solutions to tasks from the Python Basics course.
+In this repository, there are my solutions to tasks from the Python Basics course.
-This course was my first touch to programming.
+This course was my first touch with programming.
-Repository is sorted by topics in ascending order of dificulty.
+The repository is sorted by topics in ascending order of difficulty.

 #### All solutions are provided by [Milen Nikolov](https://www.linkedin.com/in/milen-nikolov-62455034b/)